-Effective as of October 2010, irradiated food manufacturers and importers must ensure that irradiated food manufactured or sold in Thailand must be labeled in accordance with the requirements prescribed in the Ministry of Public Health Notification Re: Irradiated Food (2553/2010).
+Irradiated food manufacturers and importers must ensure that irradiated food manufactured or sold in Thailand must be labeled in accordance with the requirements prescribed in the Ministerial Notification No. 325 Re: Irradiated Food B.E.
+2553 (2010).
 The regulation requires the labeling of irradiated food to display the symbol of food irradiation and the wording "irradiated" to be adjacent to the name of food or any irradiated food ingredient under the ingredient list.
 In addition, importers of irradiated foods must provide a certificate of the establishment for irradiation processing as prescribed in the Ministerial Notification or the equivalent form from the government authorities or other accepted documents by the government of the countries of origin.
-More information on the requirements is available in https://apps.fas.usda.gov/newgainapi/api/Report/DownloadReportByFileName?fileName=New%20Requirements%20for%20Irradiated%20Food_Bangkok_Thailand_5-13-2010.